GoogleCloudPlatform/platform-engineering/contributing.md

 This document contains technical information to contribute to this repository.

-### Website
+### Site

-This repository includes scripts and configuration to build a website using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/):
+This repository includes scripts and configuration to build a site using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/):

 - `config/mkdocs`: MkDocs configuration files
-- `scripts/run-mkdocssh`: script to build the website
+- `scripts/run-mkdocssh`: script to build the site
-- `.github/workflows/documentation.yaml`: GitHub Actions workflow that builds the website, and pushes a commit with changes on the current branch.
+- `.github/workflows/documentation.yaml`: GitHub Actions workflow that builds the site, and pushes a commit with changes on the current branch.

-#### Build the website
+#### Build the site

-To build the website, run the following command from the root of the repository:
+To build the site, run the following command from the root of the repository:

 ```bash
 scripts/run-mkdocs.sh
 ```

-#### Preview the website
+#### Preview the site

-To preview the website, run the following command from the root of the
+To preview the site, run the following command from the root of the repository:
-repository:

 ```bash
 scripts/run-mkdocs.sh "serve"